Along the White Cliffs of Dover

 South Foreland Lighthouse (01304 852463) was built in 1843 to protect shipping from the Goodwin Sands, which at low tide can be seen just off shore in the later part of this walk.
 Guglielmo Marconi, the radio pioneer, made the first ship to shore transmissions to this point in 1898, and it was also home to the world's first international radio transmission, to Wimereux in France.
 Owned by the National Trust, the lighthouse is open to the public from 11.00am to 5.30pm, Friday to Monday, March to October.

 St Margarets had a population of 419 in 1801, when a wall was put up to prevent the bay being used by Napoleon's invasion forces.
 Its proximity to the Continent (it is the closest place in England to France, at 29km or 18 miles distance) and hidden cove made it a popular landing place for smugglers for much of its history.
-The St Margaret's Museum (01304 852764), passed on this walk, is open 2pm to 5pm Wednesday to Sunday from late May to early October.
-The Pines Garden, opposite the Museum, is also worth a visit if you are on one of the shorter walk options.
+The St Margaret's Museum, passed on this walk, is open daily from late May to early October.

 Deal beach is popularly supposed to have been the landing site for the forces of Roman general Julius Caesar when he came to Britain in 55 BC to see if it was worth invading.
 He apparently decided that it wasn't, and it was not until 43 AD that the Romans returned, under the emperor Claudius to permanently occupy the island.
 The Romans later turned Richborough, just up the coast behind Sandwich (both of which places are now inland) into their main port of entry into Britain

 Walmer Castle and Deal Castle were built by Henry VIII in 1539-40 as artillery platforms to guard against a threatened French invasion.
 They were never permanently occupied and saw only minor military action.
 Walmer Castle (01304 364288) later became the official residence of the Lord Warden of the Cinque Ports (the ancient association of port towns in the South East of England, which were given special privileges by the crown).
 The Duke of Wellington, victor of the Battle of Waterloo fame, died here in 1852, as much later did WH Smith, founder of the newsagents: both men were Lord Wardens.
-The castle has fine 18th century gardens and is open Wednesday to Sunday 10.00am to 6.00pm from April to September.
-Deal Castle (01304 372762) also passed on this walk, is open similar hours but is also open Monday to Tuesdays in summer.
-Both castles are owned by English Heritage http://www.english-heritage.org.uk/.
+Both castles are owned by English Heritage http://www.english-heritage.org.uk/ and open daily April to October, but at weekends only in winter.

 Deal has a rather sleepy air these days, but was a major port in the days of sailing ships.
 Convoys of ships used to collect in the area just off its beach, which offered a protected anchorage due to the presence of the sand banks of the Goodwin Sands offshore, and cargo would be loaded or offloaded from them using rowing boats.
 Because of the sandbanks, the area was known among sailors as The Downs (Downs coming from the same Saxon word as the word dune).
 At times up to 1000 ships could apparently be seen in the bay.
 The centre of Deal still retains some fine buildings from this era, best seen by taking the short detour at the end of this walk, as well as many cosy nautical pubs.
 The town has many useful information boards explaining its history